 Ryan Hallford CranioSacral Specialist and Educator 2010- present.
-I have completed level 1, 2, 3, 4 of Ryan's biomechanical and biodynamic craniosacral courses.
-I am currently in the process of completing his ten level certification course.
+I have completed level 1-10 of Ryan's biomechanical and biodynamic craniosacral courses.
 Ryan's teachings are forward thinking and on the leading edge of craniosacral therapy.
 Having completed programs from Michael Shea, Hugh Milne, John Chitty, Upledger, and studied from numerous osteopaths, he has a quality training program consisting of the best elements from multiple schools.
-Having Ryan as my mentor has enhanced my equine practice tremendously.
-Not only have I become more settled into the therapy from Ryan's help, but I am able to operate with a much greater precision.
+These studies have enhanced my equine practice tremendously.

 Dr. Deb Bennet Equine Studies Institute, 1999- present.
-I have attended numerous lectures and presentations of Dr. Deb's over the years, and have studied gross anatomy from her.
-Most recently I attended her bio mechanical anatomy and full body dissection course in Bend, Oregon.
-Highly recommend this course for anybody who has horses.
-Very well done!
+I have attended numerous lectures and presentations of Dr. Deb's over the years, and have taken her functional anatomy and full body dissection classes.

 I have worked along side many veterinarians, chiropractors, and other body workers picking up techniques to incorporate in my own practice.
-I use Jerry Schmidt for my equine dentistry who incorporates Natural Balance philosophies.
-I also highly recommend Krysten Dennis to all of my clients.
+I use Krystin Dennis for my personal equine dentistry.
 I also studied Equine Nutrition from Dr. Kellon's on-line courses.

 I provided a community service in Santa Cruz County and was on the horse evacuation team for the Office Of Emergency Services (OES), I also completed Felton Fire Dept's Large Animal Evacuation course.
-My efforts for horse rescue, rehabilitation, and re-homing were featured on a State wide news channel.
-I also taught numerous clinics to amateurs and professionals in the industry.
-Started and re-started hundreds of horses for professionals and amateurs, gave numerous trailer loading demonstrations for the local horse club and for the OES.
+My efforts for horse rescue, rehabilitation, and re-homing were featured on a State wide news channel in CA. I also taught numerous clinics to amateurs and professionals in the industry all over the state of CA. Started and re-started hundreds of horses for professionals and amateurs, gave numerous trailer loading demonstrations for the local horse club and for the OES.

-My favorite clinician to go watch is Manolo Mendez, and I am privileged to own a mare that was personally trained on by him!
+Manolo Mendez used to frequent a barn near me in CA where I audited regularly, and I am privileged to own a mare that was personally trained on by him!

 Please feel free to email me if you would like some more information, and thank you for taking the time to read my website.

 Shea’s training has been featured in the July 2008 issue of Horse & Rider Magazine, and she has published articles in Horse Nation Magazine, and most recently is a contributing writer for Saddles And Stirrups, the #1 ranked International on-line magazine.
-She has also been featured in DiscoverHorses.com and Animal Massage Guide.
+She has also been featured in DiscoverHorses.com and Animal Massage Guide, and featured in The Cowgirl and The Race Horse, a published book written by one of her student's Ashley Wells.
 Check out the Testimonials page to read what clients are saying.